argonautproject/scheduling/source/pages/patient-scheduling.md

 After subscribing with the FHIR Scheduler and fetching the initial load, the third-party application receives notifications from the FHIR Scheduler of schedule changes as well as "heartbeat" notifications as described above.
 For a notification triggered by a schedule change, the notification payload is a Schedule resource containing the actor (e.g, provider, device or location) and date range (usually a day).
 In a "heartbeat" notification the payload is absent.
 There are several architectures to implement the subscription notifications such as using a "feed handler" depicted in figure below.

-{% include img.html img="diagrams/Slide44.png" caption="Figure:  Notification of schedule changes" %}
+{% include img.html img="diagrams/Slide44.png" caption="Notification of schedule changes" %}

 #### API
 {:.no_toc}